Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 <img width="942" height="345" alt="image" src="https://github.com/user-attachments/assets/b7a967af-be52-4ee4-894f-d83d3f4e34df" />

-With this setup, each release was fast, fully automated, and consistent, reflecting infrastructure-as-code and DevOps best practices.

 ---

 ## 🔄 End-to-End Automation with AWS CodePipeline
-### AWS CodePipeline

 This project uses AWS CodePipeline to orchestrate a fully automated CI/CD workflow, integrating source control, build automation, dependency resolution, artifact storage, and deployment.

 The pipeline`nextwork-devops-cicd`—is built using Pipeline Type V2 and runs in superseded execution mode, ensuring only the latest code changes are deployed by automatically canceling outdated runs.
 This design reduces deployment risk and maintains consistency across environments.